Nyhx1213/E5-Basket/README.md

   - **Security**: The system ensures that the token can only be used once, and passwords are securely updated in the database after the reset.

 ---

-## How to Use

-### 1. Modify the Database Connection
-To make the system functional, you need to modify the `connect.php` file.
-This file contains the database connection settings, which must be updated with your own database credentials.
-- In the `connect.php` file, you'll find placeholders for:
-  - `DNS` (Database source name)
-  - `LOGIN` (Your database username)
-  - `PASSWORD` (Your database password)
-- Replace these placeholders with your actual database information.

-### 2. Database Configuration
-- A copy of the required database schema will be provided, so you can import it into your MySQL database.
-This database contains all the necessary tables and relationships to support the application’s functionality (e.g., users, roles, games, workouts).

-### 3. Setup Process
-- Ensure you have PHP and MySQL (or MariaDB) installed on your system.
-- Import the provided database schema into your MySQL/MariaDB instance.
-- Configure the `connect.php` file with your database credentials.
-- Once everything is set up, the application will be ready for use.
-You can create accounts, log in, and use all the associated functionalities.